-For analytical and clinical performance studies, a lab-based assay with similar intended uses can be used as a comparator, and data demonstrating operation by the intended users also should generated.
+For analytical and clinical performance studies, a lab-based assay with similar intended uses can be used as a comparator, and data demonstrating operation by the intended users should also be generated.

 16) What time-effective and cost-effective studies are required to provide suitable evidence for NPT devices?